Important Notice

 Notetoolboardin the configuration below refers to the toolboard name.
 If it has a different name, please replace it with the corresponding name.

-serial: <Replace here with the ID you just queried>- Adding the toolboard
+serial: <Replace this with the ID you just queried>- Adding the toolboard

-IDmust always be[mcu toolboard]followed byserial:and then the toolboard ID you searched for.
+IDmust be[mcu toolboard]followed byserial:and then the toolboard ID you searched for.

 - Please note this tutorial is for toolboard ID search and configuration.
-Under normal circumstances, it should already be properly connected to the mainboard.
+Under normal circumstances, it should already be correctly connected to the mainboard.

 - Reference for fluidd